Loading…

 Anorectal dose-effect relations for late gastrointestinal toxicity following external beam radiotherapy for prostate cancer in the FLAME trial

-•A higher radiation dose to the anorectum is associated with increased overall GI toxicity.•Increasing the dose to the anorectum should be weighed against the benefit of focal dose escalation.•Further increasing the dose to the tumor without increasing the anorectal dose should be explored.
-The phas...
+Highlights•A higher radiation dose to the anorectum is associated with increased overall GI toxicity following external beam radiotherapy for prostate cancer. •Increasing the dose to the anorectum should be carefully weighed against the benefit of focal dose escalation for prostate cancer and the an...

 Full description